Union County, IN Marriage License Information

 A common law marriage is an informal marriage that doesn't hold the same legal authenticity of a standard marriage.
 It's based on an accepted understanding between the partners that you're basically cohabitating.

 Is a common law marriage a legal option for me instead of undergoing a conventional marriage?

 No, Union County will not issue marriage licenses for common law marriages.
-North Carolina does not recognize common law marriages.
+Indiana does not recognize common law marriages.
 Not even if you were common law married in another state.
 Very few states still do.